tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Special abilities

+### Staff special abilities

+Staff has a chance to slow and feeblemind opponent.
+These abilities are immediatelly available at normal skill rank.

+* Chance to cause an effect = 10% + 4% \* skill level.
+* Effect duration = 3 minutes.

 ### Mace special abilities

 Mace has a chance to paralize opponent.
-This ability is immediatelly available at normal skill rank.
+This ability is immediatelly available at novice rank.

-I've replaced stun to paralize because stun does not add to monster recovery in MM6 (= useless).
-Paralize is a stronger version of stun that has duration and is visual.

-* Chance to cause an effect = 6% on normal, 8% on expert, 10% on master.
-* Duration of an effect = 1 minute per skill level.

-**Skill master level 20 roughly keeps one enemy under effect all the time.**

-### Staff special abilities

-Staff adds to AC and all resistances.
-See multiplers in weapon bonuses table above.

-Staff has a chance to slow and feeblemind.
-These abilities are immediatelly available at normal skill rank.

-* Chance to cause an effect = 12% on normal, 16% on expert, 20% on master.
+* Chance to cause an effect = 5% + 2% \* skill level.
-* Duration of an effect = 1 minute per skill level.

-**Skill master level 10 roughly keeps one enemy under effect all the time.**
+* Effect duration = 3 minutes.

 ### Sword and dagger special abilities